 When shopping for mineral sunscreen, it’s easy to assume that a higher zinc oxide percentage automatically means better protection.
 But is 20% zinc oxide actually better than 15% — or does it just make the formula thicker and harder to wear?

-In this guide, we break down what zinc oxide percentage really means, how it affects SPF performance, and when higher concentrations make sense for daily facial use in 2026.
+In this guide, we break down what zinc oxide percentage actually measures in SPF performance, how it affects SPF performance, and when higher concentrations make sense for daily facial use in 2026.

 What Zinc Oxide Percentage Actually Means